 We recommend 60 minutes of aerobic type exercise, (either cycling, jogging or power walking) three times a week for the three months leading up to your trip.

-After a short drive east you reach the beginning of today's first hike.
-Climb up through regenerating native bush to the ridge tops and look down on hidden sandy coves and rocky headlands.
+After a 30 minute drive east you reach the beginning of today's first hike.
+Traverse up through regenerating native bush to a ridge top and look down on hidden sandy coves and rocky headlands.
 Catching your breath, gaze out across the bright blue Pacific Ocean.
 Descend to a wonderful swim spot and then walk through bush, passing huge steel pots amid the ruins of the old whaling station.
 These stations are a sad reminder of the many humpback and southern right whales which were once hunted here.
 Many of New Zealand's first European settlers came for the sealing and whaling rather than our beautiful natural environment!
 We hike back to the vehicle before a short drive takes us to our second hike.
 Pukehuia at 345m is the highest hill and best viewpoint in the entire Bay of Islands area.
 The track climbs steadily up with plenty of view points on the way.
 On return we stop at a perfect bush-fringed bay of lapping water and moored yachts This cute cove of turquoise water is the ideal place to wash away your exertion.
 It is a short drive back to Russell and your accommodation.
 Tonight you eat at one of the many lovely cafes and restaurants (own cost) on Russell's waterfront.

 This morning you travel by vehicle ferry across to Opua and drive through Paihia, the main tourist centre of the Bay of Islands, before driving north to Whangaroa.
 You have the option of a fantastic half-day guided kayaking trip along the coast (optional extra) or a hike into a beautiful forested-fringed inlet.
 This hike sidles up and over a small saddle passing through sub-tropical forest before meeting the stream and mangroves at the head of the inlet.
 On a warm day plop into the pools to cool off.
 The trail follows this coastline of red volcanic headlands and island outcrops a short distance a historic hut.
 You can swan around on the hut deck enjoying the peace and quiet, or stomp your way up the spectacular old volcanic plug (Duke’s Nose) for views.
 Later catch the water taxi back to the jetty where the vehicle waits.
 A short drive takes you to Mangonui where the group enjoys a simple meal of fish and chips at the famous Fish Shop bar on the old wharf.
 An early evening drive north gets you to a remote old homestead lodge in the middle of the dunes on the edge of 90 Mile Beach.
 A little more rustic than your previous accommodation this eco lodge more than makes up for it with its amazing location and wonderful atmosphere.